All data is current as of 2013, unless otherwise noted.

 Branch of government: executive

-The American Samoa Office of Public Defender (ASOPD) is an independent agency of the executive branch of the government.
+The American Samoa Office of the Public Defender (ASOPD) is an independent agency of the executive branch of the government.
 The governor appoints ASOPD’s chief defender with advice and consent of the territorial legislature to a term of four years.

 The chief and assistant public defenders have salary parity with their counterparts in the Office of the Attorney General.
 There is only one district court in Pago Pago on the main island of Tutuila that serves the five islands and two atolls that comprise American Samoa.